schoi1337/schoi1337.github.io/_posts/2025-04-27-How I Built My CyberSecurity Portfolio Blog From Scratch.md

 It will grow and evolve, just like my skills.

-- Continuing to upload **HackTheBox writeups**.
-- Publishing **CVE analyses** and **PoC development processes**.
-- Launching and maintaining new **open-source projects**.

-Instead of just accumulating certifications or checklists, I'm focusing on building things — and letting those things document my technical journey, one step at a time.
+I'm focusing on building things — and letting those things document my technical journey, one step at a time.